asuller/RWKV-MusicGenerator/README.md

 #### LSTM Music Generator Model
 * The architecture used for Piano Music Generation is a conditional character-level language model based on LSTM cells.
-* The model is trained over part of the [Nottingham dataset](https://paperswithcode.com/dataset/nottingham) which consists of piano songs represented as piano pitches matrice and time-frequency matrice.
+* The model is trained over part of the [Nottingham dataset](https://paperswithcode.com/dataset/nottingham) which consists of piano songs represented as piano rolls.
+This representation is a time-frequency matrix where each row is a different MIDI pitch, and each column is a different slice in time..
-* So the model needs to predict:
-   *  The next pitches based on the previously played pitches
+* So the model aims to predict the next pitches based on the previously played pitches which is the next columns of piano roll matrix.
-   *  The Time-Frequency matrice ("How long the pitch is pressed")
 * After the training over the dataset, we can sample from the model - make it compose new music.
 <br> [ More about the model - [Blog](http://warmspringwinds.github.io/pytorch/rnns/2018/01/27/learning-to-generate-lyrics-and-music-with-recurrent-neural-networks/), [GitHub](https://github.com/SudharshanShanmugasundaram/Music-Generation) ]